AlexPushKaN/AlexPushKan/README.md

 - 📚: In my free time I work on my game project and study technical literature in the field of software development.

-- 📫: How to contact me: Just send email to dkan425@gmail.com
+- 📫: How to contact me: Just send email to alexnuklinov@yandex.ru

 ---